obiwankenoobi/JS-for-humans/lib/this.md

 identify.call(you) // Yosef
 ```

-Instead of that , we can simply pass the object as a prop and not to use `call` at all and then we dont need any context to an object - we have the actual object.
+Instead of using `call`, we can simply pass the object as a prop and no longer require any context to an object because we have the object itself.

 ```js
 function identify(context) {